Frequently Asked Questions (FAQ's)

 Do I need multiple English proficiency scores?

 No!
 Utah State University only requires ONE English proficiency score.
-Any of the following test Exams will work to fulfill this requirement: TOEFL, IELTS, SAT, ACT, USU’s Intensive English Language Institute's Placement Exam, and others.
+Any of the following exams will work to fulfill this requirement: TOEFL, IELTS, SAT, ACT, USU’s Intensive English Language Institute Placement Exam, and others.
 For more information about English proficiency requirements please visit: http://study.usu.edu/requirements/

 Is there a fee associated with the application?

 Yes.
-The application fee is $50 U.S. Dollars payable by a major credit/debit card.
+The application fee is $50 USD payable by a major credit/debit card.
 You will be given the option to pay once the application has been filled out.
-In order for you application to be reviewed the application fee must be paid.
+In order for your application to be reviewed the application fee must be paid.